Chapter 4123-3 Claims Procedure

 (a) Provided approval has been given by a member of the industrial commission or designee, the administrator of the bureau of workers’ compensation or the administrator’s designee, or a hearing officer, a claimant, an attorney for a claimant, or any other person authorized by a claimant, may pick-up a compensation check issued by the bureau.

-(b) When a claimant authorizes another person to pick up the claimant’s compensation check, the authorization shall be by a power of attorney.
-On all types of compensation, other than percentage of permanent partial compensation, the authorization must be filed prior to or at the hearing.
+(b) When a claimant authorizes another person to pick up the claimant's compensation check, the authorization shall be an authorization to receive workers' compensation payment or equivalent.
+On all types of compensation, other than percentage of permanent partial compensation, the authorization must be filed prior to or at the hearing, or prior to the date of payment of the award of compensation, whether the award of compensation was made at a hearing or without a hearing.
 For authorization to receive compensation checks in connection with permanent partial disability applications and applications for increases thereof, the authorization must be filed with the application, with the agreement of permanent partial disability, with the election, or with the industrial commission at formal hearing or not later than prior to the date of mailing of the findings resulting from the formal hearing.

-(c) The warrant will be made payable to the claimant and sent in care of the attorney/representative identified on the power of attorney.
-The warrant shall be mailed to the address that the claimant indicated on the request, or may be designated for pick-up at the bureau’s central office.
+(c) The warrant will be made payable to the claimant and sent in care of the attorney/representative identified on the authorization to receive workers' compensation payment or equivalent.
+The warrant shall be mailed to the address that the claimant indicated on the request, or at a place designated by the administrator.

 (d) A person authorized to pick-up the check at the bureau shall furnish adequate identification and sign a dated receipt verifying acceptance of the check.